Protests against Executive Order 13769: Background

 On January 27, President Trump signed an executive order which created a suspension of admissions of all refugees entering the United States for 120 days and an indefinite block for Syrian refugees.
 The order also blocked citizens from Iran, Iraq, Libya, Sudan, Syria, and Yemen from entering the U.S. for 90 days.
 Green card holders from these countries were also affected.

 Approximately 27 air passengers coming into airports around the United States were either detained or sent home on January 28.
 By January 29, an estimated 375 travelers had been affected by the order.
-Two Iraqi detainees were released from the JFK airport, and as of 6 p.m. (local) 11 remained.
+Two Iraqi detainees were released from John F. Kennedy International Airport (JFK Airport) in New York City, and as of 6 p.m. (local) 11 remained.
 On January 29, there were still two detainees left inside the airport.
 One was Hameed Jhalid Darweesh, an Iraqi interpreter for the United States Army.
 Darweesh was held for twelve hours without being allowed to see his lawyers.
 Two elderly and disabled Iranian citizens with green cards were detained for hours at Washington Dulles International Airport.
 President Trump told the Christian Broadcasting Network (CBN) that Christian refugees will be given priority in terms of refugee status in the United States.